LAMPSYORKU/OntarioClimateDataPortal/README.md

 ## When we made it?

-It was developed in October 2019 and we are continue to improve it according to feedback from our users.
+We began develop this site in October 2019 and we are continue to improve it according to feedback from our users.

 ## Where should  I put it?